audiotranskription Hintergrund

 • Anthropics Claude: Also allows free use, but limited to a certain volume of text within a 5-hour period.
 If this limit is exceeded, the service is blocked until the next time slot.
 For extended use, this also costs around 20 euros per month

 • Alternatively: LLAMA 3.1 can also be used free of charge via HuggingFace as a replacement for Gemini, for example.
-We have not tested this LLM intensively, but our first impression is that it is very suitable for the interpretation group.
+We have not tested this LLM intensively, but our first impression is that it is very suitable for hybrid interpretation.

 The full use of all three LLMs can therefore be associated with costs of up to 60 euros per month.
 Fortunately, this is not necessary for a test run as part of a course or for moderate use.